 - a) A participant in a HABC Project-Based Transitional Housing Program (THP) or a HABC Moderate Rehabilitation (MOD) THP who is in good standing with the THP and HABC HCVP requirements for at least twelve (12) months and who successfully completes that program may request and is eligible to receive a tenant-based voucher subject to tenant-based rules and the availability of funds.
-THP participants must remain in good standing until the THP requirements have been met, and until a voucher has been issued. - b) A participant in a HABC conventional project-based housing program (non-transitional) or a HABC MOD program (non-transitional) who is in good standing and has lived in a c) A participant in a HABC Project-Based or MOD program where a contract between HABC and the property owner is terminated shall be issued a tenant-based voucher subject to tenant-based program rules and the availability of funds.
+THP participants must remain in good standing until the THP requirements have been met, and until a voucher has been issued. - b) A participant in a HABC conventional project-based housing program (non-transitional) or a HABC MOD program (non-transitional) who is in good standing and has lived in a HABC project-based or MOD unit for at least 12 months may request a tenant-based voucher, subject to tenant-based rules and the availability of funds.
+All participants must remain in good standing with the conventional program and HABC HCVP requirements while on the TBV waiting list, until a voucher has been issued. - c) A participant in a HABC Project-Based or MOD program where a contract between HABC and the property owner is terminated shall be issued a tenant-based voucher subject to tenant-based program rules and the availability of funds.